sigopt/sigopt-examples/dnn-tuning-nvidia-mxnet/README.md

 Learn more at the associated blog post: _TBD_.

-_Limited Access: For those interested in replicating this blog post on your own you can so that we can provide a SigOpt account beyond our standard free trial, let us know!_
+_Limited Access: For those interested in replicating this blog post, let us know so that we can provide a SigOpt account for you beyond your free trial!_

 ## AWS Setup